junghyun397/GomokuBot/documents/about-renju-eng.md

 Now you know everything you need to know about Renju.
 You know what's wrong with Gomoku, and you know how Renju solved Gomoku's problem.
 You know how to apply the Renju rule correctly in very complex situations, and you know how to use Renju to attack and defend.

-Renju is a very simple but very engaging game with an interesting and endless strategy.
+Renju is a straightforward but very engaging game with an interesting and endless strategy.
 With GomokuBot, challenge more complex problems with your friends.
 It will definitely be fun.

 If you have any questions, please feel free to visit the GomokuBot [support channel](https://discord.gg/vq8pkfF).
 I hope you have a good time with GomokuBot. — *GomokuBot developer junghyun397.*